-8.10.G MOV Impound
+8.11.G MOV Impound

-MOV teams must provide an acceptable impound solution that allows the Event Organizers to lock/seal any main battery power connectors/conductors such that the team can't tap into the battery to charge with unmetered external energy sources.
-This includes the battery box lid as well as any power connectors to the motor, solar array, etc. In impound configuration the metered J1772 vehicle power inlet must be the only functional power connection to the main battery pack.
+In impound configuration the metered J1772 vehicle power inlet must be the only functional power connection to the main battery pack.
 Failure to properly impound during the designated hours at the Event will result in a full unmetered external energy charge being added in the team's Score.